lcostant/OMEGA/RGB/README.md

 ## Massive galaxies at redshift 3<z<6 from IllustrisTNG50

-This TNG50 data release (v1.0) provides a resolved version of TNG50 galaxies at angular resution of 0.010 arcsec/px.
-This version can be used to create synthetic RBG images of the galaxy (see example) using the python script in this directory.
+The TNG50 data release (v1.0) provides a resolved version of IllustrisTNG50 galaxies at angular resution of 0.010 arcsec/px.
+This version can be used to create synthetic RBG images of the galaxies using the python script *rgb_postage_stamps.py*.
+One example (galaxy ID XXX at redshift z=3) is provided in this repository.

-A detailed description of the release can be found in the reference paper (**Costantin et al. 2022**, *in preparation*), to which citation is requested if you use this data.
-One example galaxy is provided in this repository and can be used along with the python script *tgb_postage_stamps.py*, with some minor changes in the code.

 ## Data releases